mincongzhang/AAD/aad_forward_mode_detail.md

 ![image](https://github.com/mincongzhang/AAD/assets/5571030/f69ce967-fd5a-476e-aa69-5f8d55c68af7)

-We now have a strategy for computing derivatives: perform all of our function evaluations over the real numbers extended by infinitesimal $d$ and read off the derivateive from the final coefficient of $d$.
-These extended numbers are called __dual numbers__.
+We now have a strategy for computing derivatives: Using dual numbers, we perform all of our function evaluations over the real numbers extended by infinitesimal $d$ and we can read off the derivative from the final coefficient of $d$.

 ### Automatic Differentiation Forward Mode - Dual Number Implementation